An overview of all of the projects the non-profit Beurer-Foundation supports can be found here.See the table here for a list of all of our projects.

 Since May 2016, terre des hommes and the Beurer-Foundation have been helping refugee children and young people living in container-style housing facilities in Billstieg and Berzeliusstraße in Hamburg to integrate.

-The Beurer-Foundation is supporting the 2WeltenMeister (world master) project in Halle/Magdeburg together with terre des hommes.
+The Beurer-Foundation is supporting the project Yes we can! in Halle/Magdeburg together with terre des hommes.

 Together with terre des hommes, the Beurer-Foundation provides the project "Drop Anchor".